andrewjamesandreas/andrewjamesandreas.github.io/_Notes/notes.md

 collection: Notes
 ---

 I have been creating notes over essential topics for my own learning and wanted to share them here in the event someone might find them useful.
-These should be considered living documents that encompass and are subject to change over time as I add to or remove information.
+These should be considered living documents and are thus subject to change over time as I add to or remove information.

 # Maths
 - [Matrix Decompositions](/files/Matrix Decompositions.pdf)